JoeCotellese/wwdc-rag/README.md

 Some areas for improvement might include:
 - More sophisticated chunking algorithms
-- Better token estimation
+- Integration with other vector stores beside pgvector
-- Integration with vector stores
+- Add a search engine between the intial chat request and the vector retrieval
 - Parallel processing for large document collections

 I welcome comments on the repository and pull requests with improvements!